-Classify a set of data into different groups using certain attributes, execute a test at each node, through brach judgement, further split the data into two distinct groups, so on and so forth.
+Classify a set of data into different groups using certain attributes, execute a test at each node, through brach judgment, further split the data into two distinct groups, so on and so forth.
 Tests are done based on existing data, and when new data are added they can be classified into the corresponding group

-Classify data according to some features, whenever the process goes to the next step, there is a judging branch, and the judgement divides the data into two, and the process goes on.
+Classify data according to some features, whenever the process goes to the next step, there is a judging branch, and the judgment divides the data into two, and the process goes on.
 When tests are done with existing data, new data can be These questions are learned by the existing data, when there is new data coming in, computer can categorize data into the right leaves.

 Select randomly from the original data, and form into different subsets.

 Matrix S is the original data, and it contains 1-N data rows, while A, B, C are the features, and the last C stands for categories.

 Create random subsets from S, let’s say we got M sets of subsets.